apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `apiKey`: string __(required)__

   API key for the service.
-Get this from [Engine](https://engine.apollographql.com) by logging in and creating a service.
-You may also specify this with the `ENGINE_API_KEY` environment variable the option takes precedence.
+Obtain an API key from [Graph Manager](https://engine.apollographql.com) by logging in and creating a service.
+You can also specify an API key with the `ENGINE_API_KEY` environment variable.
+This option takes precedence over the environment variable.

 *  `calculateSignature`: (ast: DocumentNode, operationName: string) => string